world-class/REPL/kinks/level4/numerical_mathematics/README.tex.md

 ### Lesson 4.1
 #### Video 4.101 Introduction to angles and triangles
 - At 17:09, $\frac{37 \times 2\pi}{360} \approx 0.646 rad$, **not** $0.323 rad$.

+#### Practice quiz 4.204 Trigonometric ratios in the right-angled triangle
+- Questions 6 and 7 present different errors:
+  - The information in the question doesn't necessarily match the data in the picture.
+  - The grader expects impossible answers for the missing side and/or angle.
+Verify your answer with Pythagoras's theorem and the sine rule instead of relying on the grader.

 ## Week 8
 ### Summative quiz